 So, this award is not for books and authors but it is for those school librarians/teacher librarians who create a collaborative reading-learning eco-system in the libraries so that the children learn to read diverse genres and think critically with regards to information.

 Children’s literature provides a voice to children’s narratives and grants them wings of imagination and possibility.
-The childrens book awards give an impetus to the authors, illustrators, publishers and the entire team that’s involved in producing a children’s book to stay motivated.
+The childrens book awards serve as a pat on the back for the authors, illustrators, publishers and the entire team that works for making a children’s book.
 This makes them strive to produce encouraging work for young readers.